 Listening To The Nakymatone Etch Invisible Speakers…

-I fired up “YYZ” from Rush’s Moving Pictures (AIFF file, CD resolution) and reached for my Crestron remote to get some volume going.
+I fired up “YYZ” from Rush’s Moving Pictures (AIFF file, CD resolution) (buy at Amazon) and reached for my Crestron remote to get some volume going.
 My smile increased along with the volume.
 If I am known for one thing, it is my love for songs named after airport codes—and “YYZ” is at the top of a very short list.
 (OK, I don’t know any songs named after LAX, JFK, or other airports, but I digress.)
 This song is just a gaudy display of musicianship and is exactly what I don’t hear in most of today’s modern music.
 Through the ECHT speakers, Neal Peart’s (God, I miss him) rototom hits sounded sharp yet palpable.
 The chimes that start the track off were lively and crisp, despite the layers of sanded skim coat on top of these speakers as they hide in my ceiling.
 The syncopated drum, guitar, and bass parts had the visceral impact that you won’t get from a 20-year-old pair of in-walls or even more modern, traditional in-wall designs.
 The Nakymatone ECHT speakers are better.
 Way better.

-If my job was to convert people to the religion of invisible speakers, I would play songs like “Night of the Thumpasauris Peoples” from Parliament’s all-time classic Mothership Connection (AIFF file, CD resolution).
+If my job was to convert people to the religion of invisible speakers, I would play songs like “Night of the Thumpasauris Peoples” from Parliament’s all-time classic Mothership Connection (buy at Amazon) (AIFF file, CD resolution).
 These invisible speakers have bass.
 I know because I unhooked the input for the Gray Sound in-ceiling sub and jacked the volume up for a funk-tastic demo.
 I am not bullshitting you here.
 With some room correction but no sub, these $3,470 invisible speakers get it done in the low-frequency range.
 Are they better with a sub?
 Of course.
 What speakers aren’t?
 Do you need an in-ceiling ported sub in your kitchen or dining room?
 That’s up to you.
 I bucked up for them in my office and kitchen, and I have the SVS monster in my theater.

 Please note, I linked to a live version of the song on YouTube, as you will catch the vibe of these crazy cats from their prime in 1976 in Houston.
 The studio track is a better demo, but I had to share this one.
 I’ve seen them live and even briefly met George Clinton.
 They are a sight to be seen.